zeineb12/tweet_classification/README.md

 ## Reproducibility

 To obtain the same predictions we used for the AIcrowd submission, run the python script `run.py` .
 It will produce a file `output_ensemble_final.csv` that can be submitted on the web page of the challenge.

+**Make sure you have an empty directory called ensemble to run the scripts**

 ## Remarks